Updating this Post: I have completed my book of Holocaust fiction short stories .

 Otherwise, what am I actually achieving?

-It would be impossible to fake the authenticity and I am not tempted in the least to do so, for ethical and professional convictions alike.
+It would be impossible to fake the authenticity and I am not tempted in the least to do so.
+TThere are both ethical and professional convictions involved.

 I attempted to do so this month but it was not to be.
 This is not unusual as any composition has an indefinable element as to when its time has finally come.
 I am hoping it is finally as I have planned this time because the underlying message of the stories seem more apt for today with every passing news bulletin.